zumasys/docs/site/rover/release-notes/web/1-10-0/README.md

   - **Production Scheduling**
     - Fixed issue with scheduled work orders appearing in unscheduled work order table.
     - Fixed issue with 'Add Operation' displaying incorrect time.
+    - Fixed issue with Confirmation dialog always navigating to the customers section.
+Will now navigate to the section that was selected.
   - **Customers**
     - Fixed issue with KPI cards not focusing on the correct tab when clicking.